-Continuous Dynamical Systems
+Continuous Dynamical Systems (Under construction)

 9.4.
-Continuous Dynamical Systems#
+Continuous Dynamical Systems (Under construction)#

 In this section, we will deal with similar problems as in Section 9.1.
 There, we were concerned with discrete time.
 That is, we assumed a certain initial state \(\vect{x}_{0}\) and then predicted the next state \(\vect{x}_{1}\).
 That approach yields models that are often very useful.
 But just as often we want to deal with continuous time.
 That is, there is no next state but rather a state for every positive real number.
-In order to deal with this new context, we need some preliminaries from calculus.

 Proposition 9.4.1